Esports Betting Guide

 Call of Duty is a first-person shooter series of games where players compete as teams against other opponents in battle.
 Similar to CS:GO and Overwatch, teams can achieve victory by killing all the opponents on another team, or by completing a task that is defined as the goal of a particular game.

-Rather than pick characters, players can outfit their soldier with different weapon types to help bring specific abilities and perks to their team.
+Rather than pick characters, players can outfit their soldiers with different weapon types to help bring specific abilities and perks to their team.

 The top esports tournaments around the globe attract millions of viewers on live stream and (in normal times) thousands of fans in attendance at these events.